drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 ### Go read other stuff
-[On Interviewing as a Junior Dev](http://lizmrush.com/on-interviewing/) has some great reflections for how to find and evaluating employers, as well as great hiring advice for employers.
+[On Interviewing as a Junior Dev](http://lizmrush.com/on-interviewing/) has some great reflections on finding and evaluating employers, as well as great hiring advice for employers.

 [Every Single Web Portfolio Site Ever ](https://medium.com/@_oren/every-single-web-portfolio-site-ever-8fad53534d46) has a list of portfolio site cliches to avoid.

 * * *

-Thanks to Adrian, Kyra and Rich for their feedback on this post.
+Thanks to Adrian, Kyra, Rich and Joe for their feedback on this post.